alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 - Build HybridPositionModel router
 - Deploy with position-based prediction routing

 **Note on architecture selection**: The pipeline re-evaluates every gameweek.
-The hybrid configuration (GKP position-specific, others unified) shown here is from this specific training run—next week's optimal configuration may differ.
+The hybrid configuration (GKP position-specific, others unified) shown here is from this specific training run; next week's optimal configuration may differ.
 Treat this as *one valid configuration*, not *the* optimal one.

 ### Why GKP Gets Its Own Model (This Week)